ovh/docs/pages/platform/ai-notebooks/introduction_definition/guide.en-us.md

 > * Billing starts once a notebook is `RUNNING` and ends when its status switches to `STOPPING`.
 > * Only notebooks in states `STARTING` and `RUNNING` are included in the resource quota computation.

--   `STARTING`: the notebook is starting, and volumes are synchroniaed from the Object Storage
+-   `STARTING`: the notebook is starting, and volumes are synchronised from the Object Storage
 -   `RUNNING`: the notebook is running and can be accessed from your browser
 -   `STOPPING`: the notebook is still running, but an interruption order was received and `RW` volumes are uploaded to your Object Storage
 -   `STOPPED`: the notebook is stopped and `RW` volumes have been synchronised back to your Object Storage